-A complaint is an expression of dissatisfaction communicated by a complainant, orally or in writing, about any matter related to Superior, other than an action/adverse determination.
+A complaint is an expression of dissatisfaction communicated by a complainant, orally or in writing, about any matter related to Superior, other than an action/Adverse Benefit Determinations.
 As provided by 42 C.F.R. §438.400, possible subjects for complaints include, but are not limited to: